-Tennessee is known for many things, great people, great food, music, and much more.
-If you’re not familiar with the state, however, there’s also hidden gem that might escape your list of things to do if you’re coming for a visit.
-That is the great Smoky Mountains.
+Tennessee is known for many things: great people, great food, music, and beautiful landscapes.
+If you’re not familiar with the state, however, there’s also hidden gem that might escape your list of things to do if you’re coming for a visit – the great Smoky Mountains.

 When you think of mountains, you might think of the Rockies, but Tennessee has their own set of beautiful, mighty mountains deep within its territory.
 They may not be as high or majestic as their Western counterparts, but they offer a lot of beauty and activities for visitors and locals alike.
-Best of all, all of this is contained in one national park you can spend as much time as you want in.
+And The Smoky Mountains are much older than the Rocky Mountains, too!
+Best of all, these mountains are in one amazing national park where you can spend as much time as you want!

 If you’re planning on coming to this great state, read on to see what you can expect should you choose to visit the Smoky Mountains TN.

 Let’s start with the most obvious: hiking.
 Hiking in Smoky Mountains isn’t like climbing a mountain.
 You can expect to find lush, gentle trails sprawling throughout the rolling terrain.

 In fact, there are over 800 miles of trails that you can choose from.
 These range from a mild walk in the park to a more strenuous hiking experience.
 Regardless of what you choose, you can expect to be surrounded by the unique nature that Tennessee offers.